 Multiphase Flow 2019

-10th International Conference on Computational & Experimental Methods in Multiphase & Complex Flow
+10th International Conference on Computational and Experimental Methods in Multiphase and Complex Flow

 21–23 May 2019

-The 10th International Conference on Computational & Experimental Methods in Multiphase & Complex Flow took place in Lisbon, Portugal from 21st to 23rd May 2019.
+The 10th International Conference on Computational and Experimental Methods in Multiphase and Complex Flow took place in Lisbon, Portugal from 21st to 23rd May 2019.
 The Conference was organised by the Wessex Institute, UK, represented by Santiago Hernandez, and the University of New Mexico, represented by Professor Peter Vorobieff.